AmbireTech/adex-protocol/README.md

 #### OUTPACE

-In the AdEx protocol, each campaign uses a payment channel powered by a technology we call OUTPACE.
+In the AdEx protocol, each campaign uses a payment channel powered by a technology we call [OUTPACE](/outpace.md).
 Multiple campaigns can run on the same payment channel, as payment channels are created between validators.

 **OUTPACE** stands for **O**ffchain **u**nidirectional **t**rustless **pa**yment **c**hann**e**l

 An **OUTPACE** channel is defined on-chain with a validator set and a token address.
 Any amount of funds of that token can be deposited into the channel at any time.
 The validators observe off-chain events, and the leading validator (validators[0]) would propose the new state of the channel, and the rest of the validators check and confirm those new states.

-If a state is signed by a supermajority (>=2/2) of validators, in the case of campaigns in which direct publishers participate, it can be used to enforce a result on-chain and withdraw funds from the channel.
+If a state is signed by a supermajority (2/2) of validators, it can be used to enforce a result on-chain and withdraw funds from the channel.

 ##### State transition rules